 This premium dog bed line mimics human sofas, complete with upholstered surfaces, small wooden legs and extra cushions!
 These Scandinavian-style sofas are available in several colours, including one version in velvet.
 However, keep in mind quantities are limited and you might find it hard to get the exact colour and fabric to match your home.

 In contrast, their outdoor dog bed range has average looks and is very similar to other elevated dog beds.
 Of course, this will probably match your patio furniture and won’t look too out of place outdoor.

-Since many owners love the look of their mini sofas, we’re giving this brand 3 out of 5 in this category.
+Since most members of our team of independent experts loved the look of their mini sofas, we’re giving this brand 3 out of 5 in this category.

 In general, these dog beds will last you a season or two.
 Of course, for the price, you can’t usually expect them to last for a lifetime.

 However, several owners report buying dog beds and enjoying them for 3+ years, so their durability depends on your specific situation.
-As a general rule, if your dog tends to chew on their bed, a softer, plush bed might deter them, and if you have a large or heavy dog, you’ll probably have to replace their bed more often.
+As a general rule, if your dog tends to chew on their bed, a softer, plush bed might deter them.
+If you have a large or heavy dog, you’ll probably have to replace their bed more often.